G-HT4TFH19W6

 Chewy Earl Grey Sugar Cookies – London Fog-Inspired Treat

+Chewy, buttery, and delicately floral, these Earl Grey Sugar Cookies are infused with real tea leaves and finished with a touch of sparkle.
+The flavor is inspired by a London Fog—a cozy drink made from Earl Grey tea, steamed milk, and a splash of vanilla.
 I originally made these cookies for my six-year-old’s tea party, where each treat was named after one of her friends.
 Naturally, when one of the guests was named London, I had to create a London Fog Cookie.
 It was an instant favorite with the girls—especially little Miss London herself.

-More Recipes You'll Love For Tea Parties:
+More Recipes You'll Love for Tea Parties:

 Why You’ll Love These Earl Grey Cookies